Basic information

 - What factors contribute to the perception of grammaticality, well-formedness, and acceptability?

-- To what extent are they related to cross-linguistic influence and prior language knowledge?
+- To what extent are the aforementioned factors related to cross-linguistic influence and prior language knowledge?

 - How can we use linguistic theories of grammar to operationalize the abstract structures of natural language for the purpose of linguistic research?